 Women in Action’s signature fundraiser is Power of the Purse, held the first Monday evening in May.
 This event has everything women love – purses, scarves, massage gift certificates, wine, chocolate… the list goes on and on.
 The evening includes a silent auction, raffles and the highlight of the evening – a live auction featuring the “Kings of Pursonality.”

-In 2017, this event raised more than $27,000 to support programs in our community that help women achieve self-sufficiency.
-Check out the photo gallery.
+In 2018, this event raised more than $25,000 to support programs in our community that help women achieve self-sufficiency.